opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/managing_page_security.rst

 To manage a content page security, go to the Pages section of the back office, in the Security tab of the chosen content page.

-.. admonition:: General permissions at domain level have priority over permissions at page level
+.. admonition:: Important
-   :class: caution
+   :class: important

-   For example, if users have the permission *Browse all pages*, they can access any page, even the private ones in which they are not listed with the allowed users for that page.
+   General permissions at domain level have priority over permissions at page level.
+For example, if a user has the *Browse all pages* permission, they can access any page, even the private ones.
+They don't need to be added in the page and granted security permissions for that private page.

 Choosing an access policy
 -------------------------